 Floats and belts for underwater camera buoyancy control

 Floats are buoyancy blocks placed around tray arms to add lift.
 They compensate for the heavy mass of strobes, lights or housings and make the system easier to handle.
+For integrated solutions where buoyancy is built into the arm itself, see float arms.

 A float belt attaches to the port of a housing and provides adjustable lift.
 This prevents the rig from tipping forward when using long or heavy lenses in deeper dives.